splunk/public-o11y-docs/metrics-and-metadata/data-model.rst

 Observability Cloud works with the following data types:

-* :strong:`Metrics`: A measurable number that varies over time.
+* :strong:`Metrics`: A metric is a measurement about a data source (host, application) that varies over time.
 For more information, read :ref:`metrics-landing`.

   - Metrics and their metadata are stored in data points, which are then collected in metric time series.
   - Metadata includes dimensions, custom properties, tags, and attributes.